MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-body-vb.md

-﻿---
+---
-Description: 'The Body property provides the path to the file that comprises the body of a fax.
-The body of a fax consists of the fax pages other than the cover page.' ms.assetid: '1679d433-5a62-4e98-a083-f15ac9d4fb2d'
+Description: The Body property provides the path to the file that comprises the body of a fax.
+The body of a fax consists of the fax pages other than the cover page. ms.assetid: 1679d433-5a62-4e98-a083-f15ac9d4fb2d
-title: 'FaxDocument.Body property'
+title: FaxDocument.Body property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.Body property